Pupil Premium Plus (PP+)

 Expenditure must neither be used on indirect costs such as administrative meeting time, nor on things that should be funded from elsewhere.

-Visit PAC-UK PP+ guide for more information and guidance.
+Visit the Goverment website for more information and guidance.